-To begin, it is important to make clear the mission of a company’s helpdesk team: to be the link between the product / service offered and the customer, especially at times when the experience with the product or service is not so satisfactory.
-In a more practical way, the team must be the “lawyer” of the relationship between the company and the customer, for both sides: defending the customer in internal discussions, bringing their vision and pain to the commercial or product teams; and positioning the company in the customer’s expectation.
+To begin, it is important to make clear the mission of a company support team: to be the link between the service (or product) offered and the customer, especially when the consumer experience is unsatisfactory.
+In a more practical way, the team must be the “lawyer” of the relationship between the company and the customer.
+This means defending the customer in internal discussions, bringing their vision and pain to the commercial or product teams, as well as positioning the company in the customer’s expectation.

 So, let’s go to the stages:

 The first stage of this construction is when the team is very small, if not just a brave warrior.
-At this stage, the main objective is to deeply understand the customer’s pain, especially because at this stage the product or service is not yet mature enough to run solo.
-At this stage, the service usually plays the role of deployment and even Customer Success (after all, there are few people and a lot of work ahead).
+At this stage, the main objective is to deeply understand the customer’s pain, especially because at this stage the product or service is not mature enough to run solo.
+The service usually plays the role of deployment and even Customer Success (after all, there are few people and a lot of work ahead).

-When the company starts to have a higher rate of customer acquisition, it is also necessary to expand the service team.
+When the company starts to have a higher rate of customer acquisition, it is also necessary to expand the customer service team.
 At this moment, all knowledge about the product and about the customers begins to spread throughout the team, mainly because the speed of learning is much greater than the speed of standardization or documentation.
-This implies structuring the diffused knowledge in playbooks and help center, for example.
+This implies structuring the diffused knowledge in playbooks and the help center, for example.

 At this stage, the service team also begins to have more experienced agents, with greater knowledge of the processes and also of the product.
 It is therefore important that, in the service process, these more experienced agents are involved only in the most complex issues or that demand more context.
 Then you start to think about the service levels.

 By structuring these levels and mainly by analyzing the type of service, it is possible to assess which are the biggest points of doubt in service.
 This makes it more assertive to set up training scripts for the team, then analyzing the types of calls that are passed on to higher levels.